JetBrains/teamcity-documentation/topics/storing-build-artifacts-in-amazon-s3.md

 #### Manual CloudFront Setup

-For security reasons, we recommend configuring two separate distributions for artifacts upload and download.
+For security reasons, we recommend configuring two separate distributions for uploading and downloading artifacts.
 For each distribution:
 1. Generate a key pair in [SSH-2 RSA key format](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-trusted-signers.html#private-content-creating-cloudfront-key-pairs).
 2. Upload the public key from the pair to CloudFront.
 3. [Add a new key group](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-trusted-signers.html#private-content-adding-trusted-signers) in CloudFront and add the created public key to this group.